objectionary/eo/README.md

 You should see "Hello, world!" printed.

+## Tutorial

-Here we create a new [abstract object](https://www.yegor256.com/2020/12/01/abstract-objects.html) named `app`, which has got a single attribute named `@`.
+In the example above, we create a new [abstract object](https://www.yegor256.com/2020/12/01/abstract-objects.html) named `app`, which has got a single attribute named `@`.
 The object attached to the attribute `@` is a copy of the object `stdout` with a single argument `"Hello, world!"`.
 The object `stdout` is also [abstract](https://www.yegor256.com/2020/12/01/abstract-objects.html).